 - Cheese- any flavor of cheese will work.
 I prefer provolone, however Mozzarella cheese can be substituted!

 - Spices: onion powder, garlic, salt and pepper- garlic can be either fresh or powder.
-Use ½ tsp of powder or 1 tsp minced garlic (about 1 clove).
+Use ½ teaspoon of powder or 1 teaspoon minced garlic (about 1 clove).

 Meat: a true philly cheesesteak is made with steak.
 You are welcome to use other types of meat however.
 This recipe would work with ground beef, ground turkey of chicken breast sliced into thin strips.

 Veggies: you are welcome to omit any veggies you don’t like.
 If you do leave out one type of vegetable, consider adding extra of a different type of vegetable.

 Cheese: this recipe is made with provolone cheese, however you can also use mozzarella cheese or cheddar cheese.